Manas140/kesh/README.md

   Cannot detect 'Keyboard Id' properly
   High on cpu usage (due to continues while loop)
-  Can only register key_hold and not key_press making me add sleep to avoid multiple execution of command More i haven't encountered please make a issue if you found so No Id registration for fn key
+  Can only register key_hold and not key_press making me add sleep to avoid multiple execution of command No Id registration for fn key
 ```